 Women who engage in the defense of any or all human rights and people of all genders who engage in the defense of women’s rights and rights related to gender and sexuality are collectively known as ‘women human rights defenders (WHRDs).

 Unfortunately because of deep-rooted discrimination against women and stereotypes related to gender and sexuality, WHRDs face multiple and intersecting forms of discrimination and violence – both because of the work they do and because of who they are.
 In addition to the risks of threats, attacks and violence faced by all defenders, WHRDs are exposed to specific risks driven by deep-rooted discrimination against women and stereotypes related to gender and sexuality.

-ISHR takes a broad, inclusive and feminist approach on women human rights defenders (WHRDs and their work.
-You can read about ISHR’s work to promote and protect the rights of WHRDs here.
+ISHR takes a broad, inclusive and feminist approach on women human rights defenders (WHRDs) and their work.
+You can read about ISHR’s work to promote and protect the rights of women and WHRDs here.